lalitpatil-7/localrepo/README.md

-#Thus is my local repo
+# This is my local repo